Electrified Rail Systems Traction Power and Overhead Contact Systems Fundamentals

-• Applicable design and equipment standards, guide documents and other valuable technical reference materials, and where to locate them.
+• Understand applicable design and equipment standards, guide documents, and technical reference materials.

-• The fundamentals of traction power substation, distribution system and overhead contact system design, construction and operation
+• Learn the fundamentals of traction power substation, distribution system, and overhead contact system design, construction, and operation.

-• Traction power load flow simulation methods, input requirements and available software for AC and DC traction power systems
+• Master traction power load flow simulation methods, input requirements, and available software for AC and DC traction power systems.

 Course Outline